-The dress Monica is wearing here would look right at home in most offices.
-But pull her hair back and add a jacket, and this dress really means business.
-Change the hair and lose the jacket, and it's time for fun.
+The outfit Chelsea is wearing here would look right at home in most offices.
+But change the hair and switch to a more casual print jacket (or keep the jacket and add more makeup and jewelry), and it's time for fun.

-The reason the jacket doesn't add any bulk to Monica's frame is that the dress clearly shows her figure.
-The belt and the dress' silhouette makes it obvious that her body doesn't fill all the space the jacket takes up.
+The reason the jacket doesn't add any bulk to Chelsea's frame is that the pants and top clearly show her figure.
+It's obvious that her body doesn't fill all the space the jacket takes up.
 Sure, if you drew an outline around her in each picture, the one with the jacket would be bigger.
 But she still doesn't look blocky because you can see where she ends and the jacket begins.

 A long, flowing jacket sounds exactly like the sort of thing plus size women should avoid.
 Won't it make us look like we're drowning in fabric?

 Not if we layer it over the right clothes.
 Skinny jeans, slim-leg pants or even Vikki Vi's Pull-On Pant are narrow enough to balance out a large jacket.
 Plus, those leggings are perfect for showing off those shapely calves.